-The course provides an overview of (1) radiobiological and physical principles of radiation oncology (2) technical innovation in precision radiotherapy (3) the route of the radiotherapy patient – via diagnosis, imaging and treatment planning – to therapy.
+The course provides an overview of (1) radiobiological and physical principles of radiation oncology, (2) technical innovation in precision radiotherapy, and (3) the route of the radiotherapy patient – via diagnosis, imaging and treatment planning – to therapy.

-OOA PhD students, researchers and trainees in oncology with biological, clinical or physics background, having particular interest in the principles and therapeutic effects of radiation.
+OOA PhD candidates, researchers and trainees in oncology with a biological, clinical or physics background, having particular interest in the principles and therapeutic effects of radiation.

 Arlene Oei, Victor Thijssen, Peter Sminia, Jan-Jakob Sonke, Monique de Jong and Lukas Stalpers

 For any questions or need for extra information, please contact email@example.com